dmalenic/mc14500b/README.md

 - `-x`, `--hex` output assembled machine code in Intel HEX format (I8HEX flavor).
 The output file has `.hex` extension.

-#### Pseudo Instructions
+Assembler Directives, Pseudo Instructions, and Numeical Constants

-- `EQU identifier value` defines an _identifier_ that, if encountered later in the program, is replaced with the _value_ before the line is converted to the machine code.
+- `identifier EQU value` defines an _identifier_ that, if encountered later in the program, is replaced with the _value_ before the line is converted to the machine code.
 The replacement logic is recursive.
 Recursion should terminate with a valid io-address declaration.
 It is typically used to define a symbolic name for an input, output, or RAM address, but it can also be used to define the instruction alias, see [rtn_jsr.asm](mc14500-asm/examples/rtn/rtn_jsr.asm).

+  Numerical constants can be written using `C`, `Python` notation.
+Motorola `6803` assembler and `DASM` immediate operand syntax is also supported.
+See examples in [equ.asm](mc14500-asm/examples/org_and_equ_tests/equ.asm).
+All of the following numerical constants are valid representations of the number eleven:
+ `11`, `0xB`, `013`, `0o13`, `0b1011`, `#11`, `#$B`, `#013`, and `#%1011`.

+- `ORG number` sets the current value of a program counter to the _number_.
+An attempt to write twice to the same program counter location results in an error.
+The rules to represent the _number_ as the same as the rules to define the _value_ part of the `EQU` directive.

 - `LUT identifier number` defines an _identifier_ that, if encountered within one of the following instructions `NOPO`, `JMP`, `RET`, `NOPF`, the assembler will replace it with a provided _number_.
 The _name_ must be defined within a program as a _label_.
 See examples in [jmp.asm](mc14500-asm/examples/jmp/jmp.asm), [rtn_jsr.asm](mc14500-asm/examples/rtn/rtn_jsr.asm), [rtn_nopf.asm](mc14500-asm/examples/rtn/rtn_nopf.asm), and [rtn_nopo.asm](mc14500-asm/examples/rtn/rtn_nopo.asm).

-- `ORG number` sets the current value of a program counter to the _number_.
-An attempt to write twice to the same program counter location results in an error.

-- _`identifier:`_ an identifier followed by a column in the first position in an assembler file line defines a label.
+- `identifier:` an identifier followed by a column as the first word in an assembler file line defines a label.
   Labels are matched against the _identifiers_s defined by `LUT` directives, and the _identifier_ is associated with the program counter value at the _label_ location.

 #### Lookup Table

-If one or more `LUT` pseudo-instructions are encountered the program, for every output it produces, creates an additional output file encoding the content of the lookup table in the same format as the original output file.
+If one or more `LUT` directives are encountered the program, for every output it produces, creates an additional output file encoding the content of the lookup table in the same format as the original output file.
 The extra output file name has a `_lut` designator before the extension.
-The exception is the listing file, where no additional listing file is produced, but the lookup table is appended to the end of the listing file.
+The exception is the assembler listing file `.lst`, the lookup table is instead appended to the end of the listing file.

 The lookup table size is equal to the size of the io-address space.
 The locations that were not explicitly defined by `LUT` directives have the value `0`.